OpenBCI/Ultracortex/Mark_3/README.md

 Now sand around the seam between the ELECTRODE_HOLDER and SPRING_CASING.
 Try your best to make the full cylindar as smooth as possible.
 You don't want it to catch on the inside of the OCTABOLT.
 ![image](image_assets/sand.JPG)

-Slide your spring and then the OCTABOLT around the wire as shown below.
+Slide a **Suggested Spring 1 (aka "Weak Spring")** and then the OCTABOLT around the wire as shown below.
 ![image](image_assets/fullPart.JPG)

 Snap the full electrode unit together, guiding the semi-spherical protrusions on the outside of the SPRING_CASING into the relief cuts of the OCTABOLT.